Mineral oil hydrocarbons in food

 - 2 mg/kg for fats/oils or foods with >50% fat/oil.

-In 2024, the EU will discuss the establishment of maximum levels (limits in law, rather than indicative levels for action).
-The starting point for these discussions will be the previously agreed LOQs.
+In 2024 and 2025, the EU has discussed the establishment of maximum levels (limits in law, rather than indicative levels for action).
+The starting point for these discussions were the previously agreed LOQs.
 Maximum levels for contaminants will be set taking into account the maximum levels that can be met according to the best available practices.
 This is known as the “ALARA” (as low as reasonably achievable) principle.
+Therefore, for certain products, higher levels are being discussed.

 Currently no EU limits are in place for mineral oil saturated hydrocarbons (MOSH).
-There will be discussions on establishing indicative levels for MOSH in 2024.
+There are discussions on establishing indicative levels for MOSH.
 These levels will not be thresholds for removing products from the market, but rather trigger values to carry out investigations towards the sources of the contamination and to apply mitigation measures.

 In response to questions raised by stakeholders, the European Commission has published an FAQ document on the draft regulatory measures on mineral oil hydrocarbons (MOHs) in food.